Search for University Jobs in Staff & Non-Managerial Professionals

 San Jose/Evergreen Community College District

-The Distance Education Program Technologist is a grant funded Classified position and is contingent upon yearly funding.
+The Distance Education Program Technologist is a grant funded and contingent upon yearly funding.

 This position is represented by the California School Employees Association (CSEA), Chapter 363.